scalacenter/scala-advent-of-code/docs/2024/puzzles/day10.md

     .toMap
 ```

-with this graph structure in hand, we can forget about the grid.
+with this graph structure in hand, we can forget about the grid
+and solve the problem at a higher level of abstraction.

 ### Part 1